Bearded Dragon Substrate: Why You Should Only Use This

 So I hope this article on bearded dragon substrate helped you.
-If you use paper towels or newspaper as substrate, please keep in mind, that bearded dragons are diggers.
+If you use paper towels or newspaper as bearded dragon bedding, please keep in mind, that bearded dragons are diggers.
 Even if your beardies are fine, there is a difference between only existing and actually living.

 What kind of substrate do you use and why?
+Do you also think that the Excavator Clay is the best bedding for bearded dragons?
 Would you suggest another substrate?
 If yes, why?
 Let´s discuss this in the comment section below, simply leave me your message and I will get back to you!

 If you have any questions, just leave a comment and I will be more than happy to help you out!